Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 Fees are just as important as other components like the type of audience you’re targeting or what products you’re selling.
 If you aren’t careful, the expenses can get out of hand fast.

-Every payment gateway provider will have different costs and the way they charge you will vary as well.
+Every payment gateway provider will have different costs and the way they charge you will vary as well, which is a crucial component of effective Shopify expense tracking.
 In order to avoid nasty surprises, it’s essential that you do some research and understand exactly how much each provider will end up costing you.

 Here’s a full video with the recommendations from Shopify to learn more: